flavio-fernandes/pelican-blog/content/work/openstack-with-odl-part1.md

 Since part of the stacking involves getting OVS in each of the nodes connecting to ODL as manager, you should be able to see that OVS is connected and bridge br-int was created.
-That must be the case before we do any further openstack config:
+That must be the case before we do any further openstack config, on both control and compute nodes:

     :::bash
     vagrant@devstack-control:~/devstack$ sudo ovs-vsctl show